 This waiver is a form of compulsory licensing, which allows governments to override patent protections so that others may produce or use an invention without the patent owner’s consent.
 Here, we dig into five reasons why compulsory licensing is an ineffective policy choice, especially for medicines.

 1. Compulsory licensing does not reduce medicine prices.

 Although proponents of compulsory licensing suggest their aim is to lower the cost of medicine, breaking patents doesn’t necessarily reduce prices for patients or health systems.
 In fact, one study shows that HIV medications manufactured locally under compulsory licenses cost 25% more than those procured through international procurement programs such as The Global Fund to Fight AIDS, Tuberculosis and Malaria.

 2. Compulsory licensing does not increase the supply of medicines.

-Compulsory licensing does nothing to address the real barriers to medicine access – such as weak health care delivery systems, low national health care investment and high taxes and tariffs on medicines that often stand between patients and the medicines they need.
-In India for example, the compounded financial burden of import tariffs and customs inefficiencies on pharmaceutical products was estimated to be as high as $737 million, according to a recent study.
-Falling back on compulsory licensing in a roundabout attempt to improve access ignores the real and complex challenges that, if appropriately addressed, could lead to meaningful change for patients.
+Compulsory licensing does nothing to address the real barriers to medicine access and equity – including supply chain challenges, weak health care infrastructure, low national health care investment, and high taxes and tariffs – that often stand between patients and the medicines they need.
+Granting a compulsory license in an attempt to lower prices and increase access ignores the actual challenges that need to be addressed to achieve meaningful change for patients.